 I purchased my ticket online.
 Do I still need to go to a Ticket Window?

-Yes.
 Our print-at-home tickets are not a live ticket.
-You will need to go to a ticket window to pick up your actual ticket!
+You will need to go to a ticket window or to one of our NEW contactless pick-up boxes outside the ticket office to pick up your actual ticket!

 Can I pick up my equipment the day before without being charged?